-Articulate support.
 Internally and externally, clearly articulate support for business-based flexibility, along with the business case, tailored to your particular corporation.

 "My philosophy on hours is informed by my situation," said Sheila Kearney Davidson, the new General Counsel of New York Life, in an inaugural slide presentation.
 "I have a 24/7 job."
 Click.
 "I have a demanding boss."
 Click.
 The next slide, labeled "The Boss," showed a blond toddler, Davidson's son Andrew.
-Davidson spelled out her take on hours: 9 to 5, subject to "client demands, personal demands, good manners and common sense."
-Source: "Finding That Sweet Spot," note 53.
+Davidson spelled out her take on hours: nine to five, subject to "client demands, personal demands, good manners and common sense."
+"69